aaron-schnieder/websocket-notifications/README.md

 # websocket-notifications
 Polymer 2 and .NET Core based websocket notifications app.

 Real time notifications are critical for many business needs.
 Getting important information in real time so you can take quick action can make a big impact on your business and be the difference between happy customers and unhappy customers.
 There are many options for real time notifications if you have internet and/or cellular connectivity: Web Push Notifications, SMS messaging, native app alerts and even email.
 But what do you do in an on-prem offline scenario?
-What happens if you lose internet connectivity and cellular connects?
-Getting real time alerts is still critical... so here is a solution to the problem.
+What happens if you lose internet connectivity and cellular connection?
+Getting real time alerts is still critical... so here is a cross platform solution to the problem using Websockets and Polymer 2.

 ## Scenario
-So let's summarize the requirements for our scenario.
+So lets summarize the requirements for our scenario.
 1. Real time notifications, alerts and warnings
 2. Runs in a disconnected / offline environment (no internet / cellular dependencies)
 3. Server side runs on any platform (Windows, Linux, etc.)
-4. Client side runs in any browser and on modern devices (iOS, Android, etc.)
+4. Client side runs in any fairly modern browser and on modern devices (iOS, Android, etc.)
 5. Ability to view history of notifications

 ![Notifications Web App](https://i.imgur.com/7zuqCa8.png)